Chase Date: April 22, 2015

 Severe Risks: SPC Outlooks

-This is a day where I overthought the target and should have just not chased in general.
-My original target was south near Seymour, TX or even further south towards Abilene.
+This is a day where I overthought the target.
+My original target was near Seymour, TX or even further south towards Abilene.
 This is the general direction I headed, ending up in Seymour mid afternoon waiting on storms to fire.

-The morning outflow boundary had pushed way far south and I really was losing hope for any storms firing down there, so I desperately tried to head way far northwest towards Amarillo on a hope and prayer I could catch the storm firing up southwest of AMA near Hereford.
+The morning outflow boundary had pushed way far south and I really was losing hope for any storms firing down there, so I desperately tried to head way far northwest towards Amarillo.
+I was hoping to catch a storm that had fired southwest of Amarillo near Hereford.

-After a lot of driving, I finally caught up with the storm near I-27 and got caught in a shit load of hail in Happy.
-The storm seemed like it might wrap up and produce a tornado multiple times, but outflow seemed to surge every time that happened and would cut it off.
+After a lot of driving, I finally caught up with the storm near I-27.
+It was a prolific hailer in Happy.
+The storm seemed like it might wrap up and produce a tornado multiple times, but cold RFD outflow seemed to surge every time that happened and would cut inflow off.

 I ended down in Tulia as the storm dove to the southeast with some cool views and motion.
 Again it was never able to wrap up, but definitely a decent storm.

-It was about this time a nice little Landspout was hitting the facebook feeds from down in my original target area near Anson, TX.
-That only added to the frustration!
+It was about this time a nice little Landspout was hitting the social media feeds from down in my original target area near Anson, TX.

 I gave up on the day in Dickens and headed east with the intention of heading back to Norman through Seymour again, but got side tracked by a tornado warned storm after dark near the town of Knox City.
 Some decent lowered structure and a wall cloud observed, but again no tornado.
 I got under an awning as it hailed like crazy in Knox City before heading home to Norman.